Sambucus: Distribution and habitat

-The genus occurs in temperate to subtropical regions of the world.
-More widespread in the Northern Hemisphere, its Southern Hemisphere occurrence is restricted to parts of Australasia and South America.
+The genus is represented by species native to most parts of the world, including Europe, the Americas, Asia, Africa and Australia, and has been distributed to other temperate and subtropical climates.
+It is more widespread in the Northern Hemisphere, with its Southern Hemisphere occurrence restricted to parts of Australasia and South America.
 Many species are widely cultivated for their ornamental leaves, flowers, and fruit.

 Elder commonly grows near farms and homesteads.
 It is a nitrogen-tolerant plant and thus is often found near places of organic waste disposal.
 Elders are often grown as a hedgerow plant in Britain since they take very fast, can be bent into shape easily, and grow quite profusely, thus having gained the reputation of being an "instant hedge".
 It is not generally affected by soil type or pH level and will grow virtually anywhere sufficient sunlight is available.

 Ecology

 The berries are consumed by birds and mammals.
 In Northern California, elderberries are eaten by migrating band-tailed pigeons.
 Elders are used as food plants by the larvae of some Lepidoptera species including brown-tail, buff ermine, dot moth, emperor moth, engrailed moth, swallow-tailed moth and the V-pug.
 The crushed foliage and immature fruit have a strong fetid smell.
 Valley elderberry longhorn beetles in California are very often found around red or blue elderberry bushes.
 Females lay their eggs on the bark.
 Strong-scented flowers in wild populations of European elder (S. nigra) attract numerous, minute flower thrips which may contribute to the transfer of pollen between inflorescences.